The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 img

-A more complex example, using the mgcv package:
+A more complex example, which uses the gam() function from mgcv:

 airquality$Heat <- cut(airquality$Temp, 3, labels=c("Cool", "Mild", "Hot"))